 A human body that has an endocannabinoid system that interacts well with endocannabinoids is an incredibly healthy body.
 It’s clear that if you want to improve your overall health, it’s important to support your endocannabinoid system.

-Whilst various studies have highlighted CBD’s ability to do this quite effectively, there are other measures one can take to support their endocannabinoid system.
+Whilst various studies have highlighted CBD’s ability to do this quite effectively, there are other measures one can take to support its endocannabinoid system.

 1. Add omega-3’s to your diet